tolitius/cprop/README.md

 * some are _solely_ based on ENV variables exported as individual properties: 100 properties?
 100 env variables exported..
 * some rely on a property file within the classpath: all good, but requires wrestling with uberjar (META-INF and friends)
-* some allow _only_ string values: no data structures, no numbers, no functions, etc.?
+* some allow _only_ string values: no data structures, no numbers, etc.?
 (I love my data structures and the power of EDN)
-* some keep a global internal config state (`def`/`defonce`), which makes it hard to have app (sub) modules with separate configs
+* some keep a global internal config state, which makes it hard to have app (sub) modules with separate configs

 ## What does cprop do?